Neethaane En Ponvasantham (soundtrack): Release

 The album was released in a grand manner on 1 September 2012 at the Jawaharlal Nehru Indoor Stadium, Chennai.
 Over one lakh audio CDs were booked in advance, prior to the audio launch.
 Several noted film personalities were present at the event; directors K. Balachandar, Bharathiraja, Balu Mahendra, P. Vasu, Suresh Krishna, Venkat Prabhu, Samuthirakani and R. Sundarrajan, Ilaiyaraaja's sons and composers, Yuvan Shankar Raja and Karthik Raja, actors Suriya, Karthi, Jayam Ravi and Premji Amaren apart from the lead cast were among the attendees.
 Gautham Menon hosted the event.
 The function featured a documentary on the composers, followed by instrumental renditions of some of Ilaiyaraaja's most popular compositions performed by a local orchestra.
 Selected songs from the soundtrack were first introduced by the main cast, director and actor Suriya and were later continued as stage performance by the respective singers.
 The songs from the album were performed by Anglo-Indian Music Productions orchestra and the Hungarian National Philharmonic that was earlier chosen to work on the background score.
 The audio launch function was telecast on 16 September 2012, 1430 hrs IST on Jaya TV.
 Parts of "Ennodu Va Va" were shown while singer Karthik was giving a live performance of the song.

 Track listing

 The track list was revealed online on 29 August 2012.

 Reception

-The soundtrack received highly positive reviews from music critics.
-Musicperk.com quoted, "A great musical from Raja after a long time.
+The soundtrack received positive reviews from music critics.
+Musicperk quoted, "A great musical from Raja after a long time.
 All hail the Maestro."
 Milliblog called the soundtrack "every Raja fan's wet dream".
 Music Aloud's review said – "A musical extravaganza was promised, and a musical extravaganza has been delivered."
-Behindwoods said, "It's a strong comeback for Ilaiyaraja and this has turned out to be another musical treat from Gautham Menon.
+Behindwoods said "It's a strong comeback for Ilaiyaraja and this has turned out to be another musical treat from Gautham Menon.
 A new superhit combo is born!!! [sic]" NDTV quoted "Neethaane En Ponvasantham perfect rendition of melody, trance" and said "You couldn't have asked for a better album.
 Pick up this album and get drenched in the musical shower".